-Term Loan
+2014 Term Loan

-In June 2014, Playboy borrowed \$150.0 million under a term loan maturing on December 31, 2018, at an effective rate of 7.0% from DBD Credit Funding LLC pursuant to a credit agreement (the "Credit Agreement").
-The interest rate of the term loan is equal to the Eurodollar Rate for the interest period in effect plus the applicable margin in effect from time to time.
-The Eurodollar Rate is the greater of (a) an interest rate per annum (rounded upward, if necessary, to the next 1/100th of 1%) determined by the administrative agent divided by 1 minus the statutory reserves (if any) and (b) 1.25% per annum.
-In 2016 and 2017, the Credit Agreement was amended to extend the maturity date to June 30, 2019 and to revise the quarterly principal payments and applicable margin rates.
-Playboy made a penalty-free principal prepayment of \$35.0 million in 2016 and increased the loan amount by \$6.5 million in 2017.
-During the second and third quarter of 2018, Playboy entered into multiple amendments to the Credit Agreement to establish a new commitment amount of \$21.0 million, to revise the applicable margin rate and to extend the maturity date to December 31, 2020.
-In December 2018, the Credit Agreement was further amended to revise the applicable margin rate and extend the maturity date to December 31, 2023.
-Additionally, Playboy borrowed an additional \$40.5 million as well as established new quarterly principal payment amounts.
+In June 2014, we borrowed \$150.0 million under a term loan maturing on December 31, 2018 (the "2014 Term Loan"), at an effective rate of 7.0% from DBD Credit Funding LLC pursuant to a credit agreement (the "2014 Credit Agreement").
+The interest rate of the 2014 Term Loan was equal to the Eurodollar Rate for the interest period in effect plus the applicable margin in effect from time to time.
+The Eurodollar Rate was the greater of (a) an interest rate per annum (rounded upward, if necessary, to the next 1/100th of 1%) determined by the administrative agent divided by 1 minus the statutory reserves (if any) and (b) 1.25% per annum.
+In 2016 and 2017, the 2014 Credit Agreement was amended to extend the maturity date to June 30, 2019 and to revise the quarterly principal payments and applicable margin rates.
+We made a penalty-free principal prepayment of \$35.0 million in 2016 and increased the loan amount by \$6.5 million in 2017.

+During the second and third quarter of 2018, we entered into multiple amendments to the 2014 Credit Agreement to establish a new commitment amount of \$21.0 million, to revise the applicable margin rate and to extend the maturity date to December 31, 2020.
+In December 2018, the 2014 Credit Agreement was further amended to revise the applicable margin rate and extend the maturity date to December 31, 2023.
+Additionally, we borrowed an additional \$40.5 million as well as established new quarterly principal payment amounts.
 The December amendment was accounted for as an extinguishment of debt resulting in the recognition of a loss of \$4.0 million for the year ended December 31, 2018.
-In December 2019, the Credit Agreement was amended to borrow an additional \$12.0 million and revise applicable margin rates.
-In March 2020, the Credit Agreement was amended to establish new quarterly principal payment amounts among other amendments.
+In December 2019, the 2014 Credit Agreement was amended to borrow an additional \$12.0 million and revise applicable margin rates.
+In March 2020, the 2014 Credit Agreement was amended to establish new quarterly principal payment amounts among other amendments.
 The amendment was assessed and was accounted for as a modification.
-Playboy incurred additional financing costs of \$0.1 million related to this amendment that were capitalized.
-The interest rate on the term loan was 8.25% and 8.35% as of December 31, 2020 and December 31, 2019, respectively.
+We incurred additional financing costs of \$0.1 million related to this amendment that were capitalized.
+The interest rate on the Term Loan was 8.25%, 8.25% and 8.35% as of March 31, 2021, December 31, 2020 and December 31, 2019, respectively.
+On May 25, 2021, the 2014 Credit Agreement was repaid in full and terminated upon completion of the Refinancing.